WhatToBecome

 Did you know that nearly 150 million people speak the Russian language?
 Not only is it the most-spoken Slavic language, but it’s also one of the most widely spoken languages in the world, along with Chinese, Arabic, English, and Spanish.

-Because it uses the Cyrillic alphabet, Russian is considered the hardest language to learn.
-That’s why Babbel offers courses on verbs and adverbs, different sentence structures, and name pronunciation.
-These courses suffer from topic limitations and a lack of grammar explanations, so you’ll only find them useful if you’re a beginner.
+These courses suffer from topic limitations and a lack of grammar explanations, so you’ll only find them helpful if you’re a beginner.
 With Babbel, you may learn to recite Yesenin’s poems, but translating Eugene Onegin will probably have to wait.

 Babbel Portuguese Review